 I began my career in 1995 as a professional freelance tourist guide, working in five languages.

-Growing up in Opatija, I spent my childhood interacting with the crowds of tourists.
+Growing up in Opatija, I spent my childhood interacting with crowds of tourists.
 It inspired me to be a professional tourist guide.
-Also, I frequently travel the world in private, which helps me appreciate Croatia and all it has to offer.
+Also, I frequently travel the world in private, which helps me appreciate Croatia and all it offers.

 How long have you been running Out Adventures’ Croatian cruises?

 Out Adventures’ inaugural Croatian cruise was in 2013.
-I’ve had the pleasure to join you on every single one.
+I’ve had the pleasure of joining you on every single one.

-What is it about Croatian customs, culture and history you enjoying showing off most?
+What is it about Croatian customs, culture and history you enjoy showing off most?

 Croatia is the fusion of different regions with different customs, cultures, food and heritage.

 During the cruise, I love sharing how the Republic of Dubrovnik was the first country to recognize the independence of the USA in the year 1776.
 I love to share the history of red zinfandel wine.
 On the island of Brac, I love to show the quarry where most of the marble for the American White House was mined.

 I really love connecting Croatian culture and history with our guests’ own culture and history.

 What are Croatian people like?
 Friendly, boisterous, helpful…